 This fall, Houston Center for Contemporary Craft (HCCC) presents a genre-crossing installation by metalsmith and former artist-in-residence, Gabriel Craig, and Houston-area composer, Michael Remson.
+Perfect timing to get the best bluetooth speaker available at the market ande njoy good music.
 Comprised of video, audio, and sculptural elements and rooted in the idea that forging metal is an act of music making, Soundforge encourages audiences to engage with the installation through both physical and musical interaction.
 HCCC is the first venue for this unique installation, which was designed specifically for the small gallery space.
 The exhibition is on view October 1, 2011 – January 8, 2012.Gabriel Craig and Michael Remson have collaborated on the concept, execution and implementation of this piece since late 2009.
 The primary visual element of Soundforge consists of massive, gate-like steel structures that the audience can “play” as larger-than-life instruments, in a manner similar to a xylophone.
 Using a mallet, participants can strike the steel structures at various points to create different tones.
 The structures, which reference historic wrought-iron motifs, are complemented by a fifteen-minute, original music composition and a video of forging that encourages the audience to interact with the work.
 The composition, which is influenced by Balinese Gamelan and Phillip Glass’ minimalist music, is created from the recorded sounds of Craig forging steel in his studio.
 With Soundforge, Craig and Remson have interpreted craft not only as finished objects—the steel structures and video—but also as the “crafting” of a musical score.

 HCCC Curator, Anna Walker, commented, “Soundforge creates an incredible learning opportunity for those interested in music to explore craft and vice-versa.
 This installation is truly unique because of its cross-disciplinary approach to craft and the element of audience interaction.
 As an exhibition, the piece promotes community engagement, collaboration among different types of artists, and an understanding of craft as a process of making.”